multi-build/multibuild/README.rst

 ################################################
-Utilities for building on Travis-CI and AppVeyor
+Utilities for building on Travis CI and AppVeyor
 ################################################

 A set of scripts to automate builds of OSX and Manylinux1 wheels on the